-Operating activity cash flows for F2022 were significantly impacted by: Niaouleni Gold Project expenditures and costs associated with the Company's reorganization, which led to the increase in prepaid expenses and accounts payable and accrued liabilities; and, the issuance of 1,964,231 common shares to settle trade payables of \$491,058.
+Operating activity cash flows for the current six-month period of F2023 were significantly impacted by Niaouleni Gold Project expenditures, which were significant contributors to the increase in prepaid expenses and accounts payable and accrued liabilities.

-Financing activity cash flows for F2022 represent the completion of 10-million-unit private placement for gross proceeds of \$1 million; the repayment of cash loans provided by Company directors and a former director; and, the exercise of 100,000 warrants.
+Financing activity cash flows for the current six-month period of F2023 represent: the completion of a 13,997,000-million-unit private placement; the repayment of cash loans provided by a Company director; and the exercise of 2,915,000 warrants.